 Leasing your first office space is a milestone worthy of celebration.
 It means your business is growing and your hard work is paying off.

-But how do you what kind of office you need?
+But what kind of office do you need?
 And how do you figure out what a fair lease looks like?
 Here’s what you need to know before you begin your search.

 First, do you really need an office?

 Plenty of companies, including Basecamp, Toggl, and Zapier, have teams that are dispersed across the country—even the globe.
 Employees love the flexibility, software lets you collaborate as if you were in the same room, and, you don’t have to have a fancy office.
 If your work is mostly online (marketing, software, ecommerce), it’s worth giving this a serious look.
 (The CEO of Basecamp even wrote a book trying to convince other CEOs to make the remote switch).

 That said, some businesses do need dedicated office spaces.
 Health service providers like chiropractors, physical therapists, and psychiatrists need a professional place to meet clients.
 Some consulting firms regularly host clients onsite.
 And businesses selling products will at least need warehouse space, if not office space.

 Before jumping into a long-term lease or a traditional, stand-alone office space, consider trying a coworking space.
 You can lease everything from day desks, 24-hour desks, and small offices, to large suites with boardrooms.
 Your business can move up through the larger spaces as it grows, with no long-term commitment.
 You’ll pay a bit more for the space you get in a coworking office, but the flexibility is worth it if you’re on the fence about the whole office thing.